Table of Contents:

-Some of the most “basic” use cases of blockchains (like decentralized computation, representing scarce assets, stablecoin minting, decentralized exchanges, and value storage) are already successfully executed by existing protocols.
+Some of the most “basic” use cases of blockchains (like decentralized computation, representing scarce assets, stablecoin minting, and value storage) are already successfully executed by existing protocols.
 Incumbent protocols, which enjoy powerful network effects in and out of themselves, can only be challenged by heavily-funded mega initiatives.
 This happens largely because developing in the blockchain scene is seriously time-consuming and expensive.

 Perhaps ironically, competing in the existing scene involves facing incumbent protocols (some of which had many years to grow organically with low pressure and helped advance the industry tremendously) at the same time as more centralized, quickly-iterating entities.
 This phenomenon makes it difficult for newer projects to be as decentralized as possible from the get-go, as this eliminates their competitive advantages on both fronts, In other words, more centralized approaches are a business model largely favored in the shorter term.

 In an ideal world, blockchain-based products would not only be useful and competitive but also fully decentralized.
 To meet this expectation we need to consider how a product can successfully run in a decentralized manner This means that protocols and dApps have to be owned by their community and run permissionlessly on the blockchain.

 If succeeding as a startup is already hard, facing the extra burden of adopting a decentralized framework doesn’t make it easier.
 Aiming for community governance involves its own set of challenges, such as effectively distributing voting power in a fair way, weighting these votes, limiting possibilities to collude, devising systems for proposals, etc.